-If restoration professionals tend to the wet floor before buckling occurs the floor can usually be saved with no damage whatsoever, as the only briefly wet cupped floor will flatten as it dries and the finish typically does not have to be redone.
+If restoration professionals work with the wet floor before buckling occurs the floor can usually be saved with no damage whatsoever, as the only briefly wet cupped floor will flatten as it dries and the finish typically does not have to be redone.

 However, buckling typically occurs within the first day or day and a half, as nails begin pulling through the wet floor boards, inevitably signifying severe damage is being done.